mectx02/msi-ml/README.md

 ## Installation
 I've recently adapted this to allow for multiple init systems.
 The code *should* be exacly the same between each branch, with only the init scripts dfiffering between them.

-To make and install the program, (once you have selected your init system), call `make`, then `sudo make install`.
-The program auto-installs to the `/usr/bin/` directory.
+To install for your system (assuming that you're running a systemd init system), just call `make`.
+Or, if you care to specify, `make systemd`.
+For OpenRC systems, call `make openrc`.
+Make should take care of the rest for you, though it will ask for your password to install all of the required files.

 ## Usage